PeterSalik/FinalProject/README.md

 MongoDB used to store Operator Data.
 1 Database, 2 Collections.

-All data is stored on MongoDB.
+**All** data is stored on MongoDB.
 Investigator/Spy Data is fetched from Mongo DB and rendered on webpage.
-After input is submitted by user, appropriate call to backend server(MongoBD) gets data and **filters** it according to user input requirements.
+After input is submitted by user, appropriate call to backend server **filters data** according to user input and renders results.